jpaldi91/fc3.0-01docker/README.md

 64 bytes from 172.17.0.3: seq=2 ttl=64 time=0.049 ms
 ```

 However, `ubuntu1` does not have name to ip resolution yet.
 So it is not possible to run `ping ubuntu2` for example.
-We'll solve this manually creating a bridge network:
+We'll solve this by manually creating a bridge network:

 ```bash
 $ docker network create --driver bridge my_network